roeycn/rick-and-morty-site/README.md

 ![Next Layout 02](https://res.cloudinary.com/dqse2txyi/image/upload/v1649190823/blogs/nextjs-fullstack-app-template/next-layout-02_v8hoti.png)

 On the Storybook side, we can even view and test out layout components independent of the application.
-The `PrimaryLayout` isn't too useful without content inside of it, but the sidebar is quite nice to have.
+The `SecondaryLayout` isn't too useful without content inside of it, but the sidebar is quite nice to have.

 ```
 yarn storybook